yakconsulting/spidersoftdev.github.io/content/posts/2011-07-04-codeigniter-img-thumbnails-on-the-fly.md

 ## Usage

 You need to upload file `img.php` into directory `application/libraries`.
-In controller you need to load library:
+In controller, you need to load library:

 `$this->load->library('img');`